2017 Zimbabwean coup d'état: 21 November

 If this committee recommended impeachment, the joint sitting had to approve the recommendation by a two-thirds majority (233 seats of the 347-seat total).
 However, both major parties supported the motion and controlled all but four seats in the House of Assembly and all but two seats in the Senate between them.
 Mugabe's impeachment and removal thus appeared all but certain.

 Prior to the session, a cabinet meeting called by Mugabe was snubbed by 17 out of 22 members, with the absentees opting to attend a mandatory meeting of the ZANU–PF parliamentary caucus.
 Mnangagwa wrote a letter saying that he could not meet personally with Mugabe while his safety could not be guaranteed.
 The letter also urged Mugabe to resign.

 The crisis harmed Zimbabwe's economy, with investors dumping Zimbabwean stocks, sending them falling 10% on Monday to an eight-week low of 387.38.

-At 18:00 local time Mugabe resigned.
+At 18:00 CAT Mugabe resigned.
 His resignation, in the form of an official statement, was announced by Speaker of Parliament Jacob Mudenda to the joint session.
 Many of the legislators in every party cheered happily right after Mudenda read Mugabe's resignation letter.
 In accordance with the Zimbabwean constitution, the Vice-President, Phelekezela Mphoko, became acting president, pending nomination of a new candidate by the ruling party.
 However, as he was out of the country at the time, it is disputed whether or not he served in that acting position.
 The ZANU–PF chief whip duly nominated Mnangagwa, telling news organisations that he would take over as president within 48 hours.

 Post-resignation events

-Wednesday, 22 November
+22 November

 Mnangagwa arrived in Zimbabwe in the afternoon and gave a speech to the public outside of ZANU-PF headquarters, pledging "the beginning of a new unfolding democracy".
 The Zimbabwe Broadcasting Corporation posted a report that Mnangagwa would be sworn on 24 November as interim president to serve out the remainder of Mugabe's term in office.